 \subsection{Consistency between temperature and polarisation}

-We check the agreement of \lcdm\ parameter constraints from the temperature and polarisation data.
-This allows us to assess the ability of \lcdm\ to jointly describe temperature and polarisation data.
-We find consistency (at the ${\sim}1\sigma$ level) between the constraints of all individual and joint $TT$, $TE$, and $EE$ likelihoods (Fig.~\ref{fig:lcdm_TT_TE_EE}).
-For $EE$ and $TE$, we include the \lollipop\ low-$\ell$ $EE$ likelihood from \PLK.
-For $TT$, we include the \commander\ low-$\ell$ $TT$ likelihood.
-We find very good consistency between the constraints from $TT$ and $TE$, while those from $EE$ are broader and show a mild shift of the amplitude $A_{\rm s}$ and the index $n_{\rm s}$ of the scalar fluctuations towards higher values.
+We checked the agreement of \lcdm\ parameter constraints from the temperature and polarisation data.
+This allowed us to assess the ability of \lcdm\ to jointly describe temperature and polarisation data.
+For $EE$ and $TE$, we included the \lollipop\ low-$\ell$ $EE$ likelihood from \PLK.
+For $TT$, we included the \commander\ low-$\ell$ $TT$ likelihood.
+We find very good consistency between the constraints from $TT$ and $TE$, while those from $EE$ are broader and show a mild shift in the amplitude $A_{\rm s}$ and the index $n_{\rm s}$ of the scalar fluctuations towards higher values (Fig.~\ref{fig:lcdm_TT_TE_EE}).
 In general, the $TT$ and $TE$ spectra provide comparable constraining power, but the relative weight depends on the parameter: for example, the combined result for $\Omega_{\rm c}h^2$ is primarily driven by $TE$, whereas the constraint on $n_{\rm s}$ is dominated by $TT$.